 That means you’re free to run the ones that you make or those that others share with you.
 You can also switch between a mobile device and your browser environment with ease.

 Keep in mind that at its core, your app is simply a collection of workflows connected to specific commands.
 Behind the scenes, Microsoft Flow is working as your app’s underlying engine.
-It makes sure that connection fires and your app functions as it should.
+It makes sure that the connection fires and your app functions as it should.

-For instance, if you wanted to send an automated email every time someone in the office adds a new file to the company’s SharePoint library, you could develop your workflow to send that important message every time.
+For instance, if you wanted to send an automated email every time someone in the office adds a new file to the company’s SharePoint library, you could develop your workflow to send an important message every time.